czcorpus/kontext/INSTALL.md

 </export>
 ```

 Currently we recommend to use default configuration and modules.
-Buto in case you want to implement a custom format
+But in case you want to implement a custom format
 please note that KonText currently does not offer automatic menu and respective page forms update based on the *export*
 element.
 In other words, current export formats are hardcoded in main menu and page forms.